LeadDyno/leaddyno-docs-site/bigcommerce-singleclick-integration-guide.md

  </script>
 {% endhighlight %}

-Replace the word **YOUR_PUBLIC_KEY** with your **public** API key found on the [LeadDyno Dashboard](https://app.leaddyno.com/settings/account).
+If you are not using the code given to you after adding the LeadDyno app, replace the word **YOUR_PUBLIC_KEY** with your **public** API key found on the [LeadDyno Dashboard](https://app.leaddyno.com/settings/account).

 ![Bigcommerce Tracking Code](/img/bc_guide_analytics_paste_and_save.png)

 After clicking Save, your Bigcommerce store will now have the tracking code on every page.

-### Adding the LeadDyno Bigcommerce Single Click App ###
+### Setup Bigcommerce coupon settings ###

-Navigate to the BigCommerce App Store and search for "LeadDyno".
-After finding the app, click the "Install" button and you will be prompted to grant LeadDyno permission to access parts of your Bigcommerce store.
+If you want to provide your affiliates a coupon code that will track sales back to them, you can now set that up.

-After adding the LeadDyno app to your Bigcommerce store, you can return to the [LeadDyno Integration Settings](https://app.leaddyno.com/settings/integrations/e-commerce) page where a new button called
+On the [LeadDyno Integration Settings](https://app.leaddyno.com/settings/integrations/e-commerce) page, there is a new button called
-Manage Bigcommerce Discount Program will now appear.
+Manage Bigcommerce Discount Program.
 This is where you configure the default settings for new coupons that LeadDyno creates for each affiliate.

 ![Bigcommerce Discount Settings](/img/bc_guide_ld_coupon_settings.png)